andreadellacorte/andreadellacorte.github.io/about.md

 I ❤️ my wife, kid and dog.

 I have a background in Software Engineering and work at [Improbable](https://improbable.io) as Head of Program Management in the Games Tech Unit.
+If you want to know more about me, see my [resume](/resume).

 I used to practice boxing and other martial arts, but my knee isn't what it used to be, so now I am into rowing (3000m in 11m46s).
 I also like swimming (500m in 13m53s) and taking long walks with my doggy.